 Gone are the days when you had to spend hours the next day watching a playback of the overnight video

 The first software option is MetRec (Meteor Recogniser).
 This is a well established and widely used program that not only has excellent motion detection capabilities but also performs real time monitoring of local seeing conditions.
-In addition the software determines, on the fly, meteor brightness, velocity and equatorial coordinates and assigns probable meteor shower association based on the working list of meteor showers maintained by the International Meteor Organisation.
-MetRec is a good choice for observers who operate as “single stations” as opposed to part of a coordinated network.
-The software is freely available from the MetRec website but requires the use of a particular type of frame grabber card (Matrox Meteor) which is no longer produced.
+The software determines brightness, velocity and equatorial coordinates and assigns probable meteor shower association based on IMO data.
+MetRec is a good choice for observers who don’t plan to be part of a network, but requires the use of a particular type of frame grabber card (Matrox Meteor) which is no longer produced.
 Second hand units are available but these typically cost around £125.

-Another option is SonotaCo’s UFO Suite.
+A better option is SonotaCo’s UFO Suite.
 DO NOT be put off by the name – it is nothing to do with ‘flying saucers’ – it is a set of highly capable programs designed for capturing and analysing any objects moving through the atmosphere.
-Indeed, while primarily designed for meteors, UFO Capture software has also been used to detect other atmospheric phenomenon such as sprites above lightning storms.
-Like MetRec, this software is well established and widely used.
-Note however that it does not support real-time monitoring of local seeing conditions nor does it perform the analysis (magnitude, speed, position, radiant and shower association) on the fly – these are performed later using a separate programme called UFO Analyser.
-This suite’s greatest strength is the capability of a third programme, called UFO Orbit, which takes the analysed data from individual observers and automatically determines parameters for the radiant, velocity, trajectory and prior solar system orbit.
+UFO Capture software has also been used to detect other atmospheric phenomena such as sprites above lightning storms.
+This software is widely used by most networks but unlike MetRec does not monitor local seeing conditions.
+Once videos have been captured, they are transfered to a separate programme UFO Analyser for initial analysis.
+Data from multiple observers can then be loaded into UFO Orbit, which determines parameters for the radiant, velocity, trajectory and prior solar system orbit.
+UFO Capture is priced in Japanese Yen but normally costs around £125 (following an initial, free, 30 day trial period).
+UFO Analyser and UFO Orbit are free.

 You may be able to use something that you already have